Vital Impact Fund

 Ineligible to apply to Vital Impact Fund 2024

-• Funding for fundraising activities for sustaining support or capital projects
+- Funding for fundraising activities for sustaining support

 *Places of worship can apply for support through the Vital Impact Fund for non-denominational and inclusive projects.

-• Review and assessment by Granting & Community Impact Committee - 1st week of December.
+- Review and assessment by Granting & Community Impact Committee - mid to late November

 How to Apply